nguyengiabach1201/fortran-tutorial/tutorial/pointer-allocate.md

 real, pointer, dimension (:,:) :: pra2 ! pointer to 2-dim real array
 ```

+A `target` is another normal variable, with space set aside for it.
+A target variable must be declared with the target attribute.

+You associate a `pointer` variable with a `target` variable using the association operator `=>`.

 ```fortran
 integer, pointer :: PTR(:)
 integer, target :: TARG(5)